My Rolfing sessions cost £90 in London, and £70 in Luton. A first session lasts up to 90 minutes; subsequent sessions last around 75-90 mins.

-Please note that I will be raising my London fee from late August to £90, when I return from my Advanced Training Course.
+Please note that I have only now raised my London fee as I have recently taken my Advanced Rolfing Practitioner certification.
 This is my first price rise in over three years, and reflects my experience, the costs of my advanced training, and the time I give to my clients.

 Get in Touch

 The London Rolfing Clinic is situated at Lumen URC, 88 Tavistock Place WC1H 9RS.
 Read more about my London venue here.
 Lumen is just a few minutes’ walk from King’s Cross, St Pancras and Euston mainline stations, and King’s Cross St Pancras, Euston, Euston Square and Russell Square tube stations.
 King’s Cross St Pancras underground station is served by the Piccadilly, Victoria, Northern, Circle, Hammersmith & City, and Metropolitan lines.

 In 2017 I have the following general availability:

 Monday-Thursday: 11am* to evening (last appointment 6pm or 6.30pm).
 Friday: 2pm onwards.
 Saturdays: 10am to late afternoon.